As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 The Crescent Beach in northwest Washington is filled with agates, chert, and jasper.
 The beach gravels of La Push are noteworthy for agates and jasper, and the same goes for Sol Duc River, Ozette River, or Darrington.

-When it comes to southwest Washington, the beaches, and in the streams of Aberdeen, Moclips, Kalaloch, Queets, and Long Beach, you can find agate, jasper, chert, chalcedony, and quartz.
+When it comes to southwest Washington, the beaches, and the streams of Aberdeen, Moclips, Kalaloch, Queets, and Long Beach, you can find agate, jasper, chert, chalcedony, and quartz.

 An excellent place for gem hunting is Mount Adams, located in Yakima County/Skamania County.
 Here you can find agates, carnelian, chalcedony, jasper, quartz crystals, geodes, and more!